Elefant78/Elefant78/README.md

 ## Hi 👋

-I'm currently undergoing the process of becoming a competant Programmer
+I'm currently undergoing the process of becoming a competant programmer, but with enough dedication and ambition anything is possible

 - **especially** in:
     - C#